ECON • Economics

 ECON 203 · Principles of Microeconomics 3 Credits

-This course provides an introduction to concepts and tools of economic analysis for microeconomics.
-Students study the interactions of firms and consumers: consumer demands, firm costs, price determination under various market structures, and the role of government in a market economy.
+An introduction to concepts and tools of economic analysis for microeconomics.
+Students study the interactions of firms and consumers, consumer demands, firm costs, price determination under various market structures, and the role of government in a market economy.

 ECON 204 · Principles of Macroeconomics 3 Credits